Power Strip Surge Protector Safety

 If you do decide to use a power strip extension cord, keep in mind it has a rating on how much power it can draw.
 You need to look at the device you’re plugging into the power strip and make sure it’s not going to overheat because it draws too much power.

-When connecting multiple appliances to a power strip, check the wattage on each appliance and be certain the total of all connected appliances does not exceed the rating of the power strip.
+When connecting multiple appliances to a power strip, check the wattage on each appliance and be sure the total of all connected appliances does not exceed the rating of the power strip.
 Otherwise, overheating could result in a fire.

 Power is measured in wattage, which can make choosing a power strip confusing.
 That’s because appliances are often listed by wattage – amps multiplied by volts.
 Since most people are accustomed to 120-volt power outlets, watts might mean very little.
-In order to to buy the right protection, a little math may be helpful.
+In order to buy the right protection, a little math may be helpful.

 To determine the number of amps, you’d divide the wattage listed on the appliance by the household circuit voltage.
 An appliance rated at 1,200 watts divided by 120 volts (standard household electrical supply) would be equivalent to 10 amps.